 - The deceitful nature of the disease: the lying, the financial hardship, the intimidation by loved one/drug dealers.
 Again getting support is vital here.
 I would recommend two organisation but there are plenty more out there.
-The family Support Network :http://www.fsn.ie/ And Nar-Anon http://www.nar-anon.org/ Both organisation have a lot of information and support on their websites.
+The Family Support Network and Nar-Anon both organisations have a lot of information and support on their websites.
 Please take a look.

-- On the subject of Intimidation: there is confidential garda support (Irish Police) and the family support network also offer advice and support on this matter.
+- On the subject of Intimidation: there is confidential Garda support (Irish Police) and the family support network also offers advice and support on this matter.
 But only you can decide what you want to do about this.
-Please check out the video on this subject here: http://www.fsn.ie/research-and-publications/
+Please check out the video on this subject here

-Of course you're going to have confused feelings around the addict.
-They have deceived you, stole from you, caused financial hardships, led to intimidating knocks on your door, property stolen or damaged, you live in fear of "that" knock on the door from the police telling you they are dead or arrested.
+Of course, you're going to have confused feelings around the addict.
+They have deceived you, stole from you, caused financial hardships, led to intimidating knocks on your door, the property is stolen or damaged, you live in fear of "that" knock on the door from the police telling you they are dead or arrested.
 This list goes on.

 What can you do for you?

 Can things change for the better?
-Yes they can.
-You need to seek help from some place like your GP, the Family Support Network and Nar-Anon.
+Yes, they can.
+You need to seek help from someplace like your GP, the Family Support Network and Nar-Anon.
 You need therapy.
 You need to relearn how to look after yourself again (self-care and health boundaries) and the other members of your family too need help and support.
 Children need therapy and support too.
 Find out all you can about drugs, what they do and the side effects.
 Reach out to talk to others who have been in your place this will help ease the isolation, loneliness, guilt and shame.
 Look for help with financial problems through MABS.
 Ask for social welfare help or FIS.
-Seek support from Women's Aid or Refuge or Amen if you ‘re a man for domestic violence.
+Seek support from Women's Aid or Refuge or Amen (if you are a man seeking help for domestic violence) all links below.
 You may have to change the locks on your door, open a separate bank account or move home.
 These are the facts of life living with an addict.
 You need help, there is help available you are not alone, you shouldn't feel ashamed or guilty.
 But above all reach out ask for help, keep asking for help.